MISA-SCD/misa-scd/README.md

 Each input file has a specific format that is currently MISA-SCD v1.0 code.
 If the format is incorrect, the code will return errors.

 The simulation automatically divides the mesh between the number of specified processors.
 If a processor is left with zero mesh elements, the code will return an error.

+The development of the MISA-SCD v1.0 refers to the [SRSCD](https://github.com/aaronydunn/srscd/tree/master/Documents/GradSchool2016/srscd) code.